Hostess At Heart

 • We like our carrots crisp.
 If you want a softer carrot you can turn the oven down to 350°F and bake them a little longer.

-• If the orange flavor isn’t to your liking, you can glaze the carrots with just brown sugar and butter.
+• If the orange flavor isn’t to your liking, you can glaze the carrots pineapple juice or with just brown sugar and butter.
 You can also add some grated ginger to the glaze for another delicious flavor profile.

 • We love adding fresh herbs to these carrots.
 Fresh thyme, dill, or rosemary contrasts beautifully with the sweetness of the orange glazed carrots.